Using dbForge Fusion for Oracle

 - Customize the process and use templates to adjust the process

-- dbForge Fusion for Oracle supports Oracle server versions from 8i to 12c.
+- dbForge Fusion for Oracle supports Oracle server versions from 7.3 to 12c.

 - dbForge Fusion for Oracle can be used with dotConnect for Oracle version 7.6 or higher.

-Devart issues dbForge Fusion for Oracle for integrating into different versions of Microsoft Visual Studio (2010, 2012, 2013, 2015, 2017, and 2019).
-There are also versions that do not require an IDE (dbForge Studio for Oracle) and that are designed for MySQL, SQL Server, and PostgreSQL.
+Devart issues dbForge Fusion for Oracle for integrating into different versions of Microsoft Visual Studio (2010, 2012, 2013).
+There are also versions that do not require an IDE (dbForge Studio for Oracle) and that are designed for Oracle server (dbForge Studio for Oracle product line).
 You can find the full list of Devart database tools on the web site.

 All registered customers of dotConnect for Oracle Developer Edition are granted right to download and use dbForge Fusion.